network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-HTTP has the additional convenience that it is very widely deployed in today’s world, and it is fairly easy to configure many modern web servers to operate as responsiveness test servers.
+HTTP has the additional convenience that it is very widely deployed in today’s world, and it is fairly easy to configure many modern web servers to operate as Responsiveness Test servers.

 If a network is able to deliver consistent low latency for a bulk data transfer over HTTP, then it is reasonable to assume that this